Efferent-Health/Efferent-Health.github.io/ReleaseNotes/eVue5.32/index.md

 ## Bug Fixes

 - **Studies shared via QR code opened in High-Res mode by default**: When scanning studies shared via QR, they were automatically converted to HD.
-- **Context menu event did not work on input text form elements:** The context menu with options like copy and paste would not appear when right-clicking on any text input field.
+- **Context menu event did not work on input text form elements:** The context menu with options like copy and paste did not appear when right-clicking on any text input field.